 2. Geero

 E-bikes with a claim to sustainability and design, Made in Austria.
 And holistically.
-The concept for geero was developed and continuously optimized by two brothers who are close to their homeland, so that the e-bikes are still manufactured in a factory in Styria that works with regional suppliers.
+The concept for geero was developed and continuously optimized by two brothers, so that today the e-bikes are still manufactured in a factory in Styria that works with regional suppliers.
 The vision behind it: electric bicycles that represent a revolution both technically and visually.
 The result: Geero is not recognizable as an e-bike.
-The motor from our own forge and the battery are installed practically invisibly and the technology is cleverly integrated in the aluminum frame.
+The motor from our own forge and the battery are installed practically invisibly and the technology is cleverly integrated into the aluminum frame.
 So precise to the millimeter that the e-bikes appear slim, reduced and elegant despite the latest technology.

-Game changer: In contrast to many other e-bikes, Geero models weigh less than 20 kilograms, while they have a range of up to 100 kilometers - a combination that is almost unsurpassed for this weight class.
-In addition, the battery can be easily removed and charged at a conventional household socket.
-However, one commitment is particularly convincing: Geero has been producing in a climate-neutral manner since March 2023 and offsets unavoidable CO2 emissions via a climate protection project to preserve local ecosystems.
+Gamechanger: In contrast to many other e-bikes, Geero's models weigh under 20 kilograms and have a range of up to 100 kilometers.
+A combination that is almost unsurpassed for this weight class.
+The battery can also be easily removed and charged using a conventional household socket.
+However, one commitment is particularly convincing: Geero has been producing in a climate-neutral manner since March 2023 and is compensating for unavoidable CO2 emissions through a climate protection project to preserve native ecosystems.

 3. Angell

 Innovation made in France: the Parisian e-bike angell was designed by the renowned furniture and product designer Ora ïto.
-Guided by its philosophy of simplicity, the Urban E-Bike scores with an organically curved aluminum frame in black or silver.
-But in addition to the look, the functionality is also impressive: With a weight of only 15,9 kilograms including battery, anti-theft device, geolocation and a range of up to 70 kilometers, Angell is an urban e-bike at the interface of function and aesthetics.
+Guided by its philosophy of simplicity, the urban e-bike scores with an organically curved aluminum frame in black or silver.
+But in addition to the look, the functionality is also impressive: With a weight of only 15,9 kilograms including battery, anti-theft device, geolocation and a range of up to 70 kilometers, Angell is at the interface of function and aesthetics.

 The 2,4-inch touch display is particularly worth mentioning.
 This plans and shows routes, counts calories if desired and can be connected to a smartphone app.
 This intelligence can be used in four different modes (Eco, Drive, Fast and Free Fly without technical support) - depending on the purpose of the bike tour.

-After founder Mike Radenbaugh built his first e-bike in 2007, he pursued the passion he had found with it on a small scale until 2015: e-bikes, built from conventional bicycles and personalized to the individual wishes of his customers.
-Then, in order to make the environmentally friendly mobility alternative accessible to the mainstream, Rad Power Bikes was launched for the widely accessible market.
-And has since experienced hypergrowth, making it North America's largest electric bike brand.
+After founder Mike Radenbaugh built his first e-bike in 2007, he continued to pursue the passion he had found with it on a small scale until 2015: e-bikes, built from conventional bicycles and personalized to the individual wishes of his customers.
+Then, to make the environmentally friendly mobility alternative accessible to the mainstream, Rad Power Bikes was launched for the broad market.
+And has experienced hyper-growth ever since, making it North America's largest electric bike brand.
 Including sustainable actions such as the provision of repair parts.

-The key selling point is that Rad Power Bikes Not only are they built for everyone, they are affordable too.
-From 1.000 euros.
-The brand was recognized as a pioneer by TIME, which is the first to publish a list of 100 companies that exert an extraordinary influence worldwide.
-To be precise, for the company to lead the US e-bike market at a time of unprecedented growth - and rise to the challenge.
+The key selling point is that Rad Power Bikes are not only built for everyone, but also affordable.
+Starting from just 1.000 euros.
+The brand was recognized as a pioneer by TIME, which for the first time published a list of 100 companies that have an extraordinary influence worldwide.
+To be precise, for leading the US e-bike market and rising to the challenge at a time of unprecedented growth.

 5. Schindelhauer